 Devotional Thoughts about 1 Kings Chapters 11 and 12

 We’re all susceptible to peer pressure—not just kids.
 And even intelligent people aren’t exempt from it.
-Solomon was a universal genius with an extreme level of wisdom as well as having expert knowledge in several fields of natural science (see 1 Kings 4:29-34).
+Solomon was a universal genius with an extreme level of wisdom as well as expert knowledge in several fields of natural science (see 1 Kings 4:29-34).
 But sure enough, Deuteronomy 17:17 turned out to be as prophetic for him as it did for many of his descendants.

 Downloading lesson files